vanviegen/glasgow/README.md

 ## Changelog

 Breaking and important changes in major revisions.

+v0.9:
+- Changed argument order of event handlers -- this break just about all existing code!
+- Revert to '$' prefix for marking state variables -- the breaks whatever the above didn't break!
+- `this` now refers to the component attributes in render/start/stop functions as well as event handlers.
+- Component attributes now have the component object as their prototypes, allowing for easier use of named event handlers without binding.
+- Components can now be functions, objects containing a `render` function or ES6 classes with a `render` method.

 v0.8:
 - Remove `refreshify` and `fetch` utility functions.
 They turned out not to be very useful and a bit confusing.